acm-ndsu/Byte-le-2024/docs/source/placeables.rst

 After unlocking this in your Tech Tree, you will be able to place sticks of dynamite on different Tiles.
 This is a very valuable upgrade to have in every MOB-BOT!

 Mining one ore at a time is cumbersome, so dynamite solves this issue.
-Place dynamite on a Tile and wait a **3** turns.
+Place dynamite on a Tile and wait **3** turns.
 It will explode the four adjacent Tiles and the Tile it's on top of.
 Any ores on those Tiles will be added to your inventory.
 That's 5 ores you collect in one turn on top of the ores MOB-BOT mines after placing the dynamite!